Skip to content

 Spreads and trading fees

-Paying hefty fees when trading is counter-productive.
-The more fees a trader pays, the less profit they make from their trades.
-As such, traders should look for a trading broker that charges competitively low fees.
-There are four main charges that are usually charged by brokers.
-These include spreads, commissions, deposit and withdrawal fees, swap fees, and inactivity fees.
-Let’s quickly look at each of these.
+Paying hefty trading fees is counterproductive.
+The more fees traders pay, the less profit they retain from their trades.
+Therefore, traders should seek brokers that charge competitive fees.
+Brokers typically impose several types of charges, including spreads, commissions, deposit and withdrawal fees, swap fees, and inactivity fees.
+Let's examine each of these.

 1# Spreads

-The spread is the difference between the asking price and the bidding price.
-The most traded assets on a broker site usually have the smallest spreads.
-For example, major currency pairs usually have lower spreads than minor and exotic currency pairs.
-Traders can check the spreads associated with an asset on a broker’s website before investing.
+Spread is the difference between the bid and ask prices.
+The most actively traded assets typically have the tightest spreads.
+For example, major currency pairs generally have lower spreads than minor and exotic pairs.
+Traders can review spreads for specific assets on a broker's website before opening an account.

 The screenshot is used for illustration purposes only